roy-sukrit/Facebook-Group-Post-Automation-Selenium-Python/readme.md

 - Thanks **Google** for creating <a href="https://chromedriver.chromium.org/">ChromeDriver</a> to control the chrome functions.

 #### Features i am working on :
-* Close after task completion
 * Making a user friendly GUI
-* Feature to add images and links
 * Refractoring the Code
+* Feel free to report any issue or collaborate